-Here are other examples of measures on our site:
+Here are other examples of measures on our sites:

-- In an effort to improve our procedures, protect workers and respond quickly to specific situations, we purchased and installed, in the fall of 2020, a COVID-19 screening test laboratory directly at our site.
+- In an effort to improve our procedures, protect workers and respond quickly to specific situations, we purchased and installed, in the fall of 2020, a COVID-19 screening test laboratory directly at the Canadian Malartic Mine site.
 Samples are collected by nursing staff and analyzed by lab technicians.

-- Anyone entering our site may be required to take a screening test.
+- Anyone entering ours sites may be required to take a screening test.

-- Before entering the site, all CMM employees, contractor employees, and visitors must successfully complete new mandatory training on the hygiene and prevention measures that have been implemented.
+- Before entering our sites, all CMM employees, contractor employees, and visitors must successfully complete new mandatory training on the hygiene and prevention measures that have been implemented.
 They must also sign a commitment form.

-- A triage procedure that everyone without exception must comply with upon entering our site has been introduced.
-The procedure includes hand washing at the entrance and exit of the trailers installed throughout the site and at our Community Relations Office in Malartic, , a temperature check, and a questionnaire to determine if access to our facilities should be authorized or not.
+- A triage procedure that everyone without exception must comply with upon entering ours sites has been introduced.
+The procedure includes hand washing at the entrance and exit of the trailers installed throughout all sites and at our Community Relations Office in Malartic, a temperature check, and a questionnaire to determine if access to our facilities should be authorized or not.

-- Since April 8, 2021: Obligation to wear a surgical mask or KN95 mask on site at ALL TIMES for all our employees, those of our contractors as well as visitors deemed essential.
+- Since June 7, 2021: Obligation to wear the surgical mask during ALL TRAVEL by our employees, those of our contractors as well as visitors deemed essential to our sites.

 - All workers living outside the region will be contacted by a medical clinic before they leave their home location.
 They must complete a health questionnaire to obtain authorization to travel to the region and enter the mine.
 Once on site, they must take a COVID-19 screening test.